Tonya Johnson Season 2022

-Tonya Johnson, who helped LSU to a pair of Southeastern Conference titles and the 1990 Final Four as a player, is returning to her alma mater as head coach of the Tiger volleyball team, director of athletics Scott Woodward announced on Dec.
+Tonya Johnson, who helped LSU to a pair of Southeastern Conference titles and the 1990 Final Four as a player, has returned to her alma mater as head coach of the Tiger volleyball team, director of athletics Scott Woodward announced on Dec.
 22, 2021.

 Johnson, a four-year letterwinner for the Tigers from 1987-90, served as an assistant coach on the LSU staff from 1998-2002.
 The native of Zachary, La., returns to Baton Rouge after working as associate head coach and recruiting coordinator at Texas since 2014.
 Her recruiting efforts helped lay the foundation for Texas becoming a volleyball powerhouse during her time in Austin.

-In two stints at Texas that spanned 14 years, Johnson was part of Longhorn teams that reached the Final Four five times, including three appearances in the national championship match.
+Prior to returning to LSU, Johnson had two stints at Texas that spanned 14 years.
+Johnson was part of Longhorn teams that reached the Final Four five times, including three appearances in the national championship match.

 Texas claimed eight Big 12 titles during that 14-year span and compiled an overall record of 356-66 as the Longhorns advanced to the NCAA Tournament 13 times.
 Texas has finished its season ranked in the Top 5 in seven of the past eight years.